 To smile in Ka‘iulani’s eye.

-- She was to be educated abroad for one year.
-The political turmoil in Hawaii prompted her uncle, the king, to extend her stay.
-Ultimately, she would stay abroad for four years. traveling to many European countries raising funds for the underprivileged.
+Although meant to study abroad for a year, the political turmoil in Hawaii prompted her uncle, the king, to extend her stay.
+Ultimately, she would stay abroad for four years, traveling to many European countries raising funds for the underprivileged.
 Upon the death of her uncle, the king, her unmarried aunt ascended the throne.
 She named Ka’iulani as her heir.
 Her western education would soon serve her well.

-- Reminders of her remain in Waikiki.
-The Princes Ka’iulani Hotell is located near Cleghorn Street, named after her father.
+The Princess Ka’iulani Hotel is located near Cleghorn Street, named after her father.
 Today, there is a statue of the princess feeding her beloved peacocks in a small triangular park that was once part of her family’s estate.

 – Donna Klein